emmettyoung/website/README.md

 `npm install` — Installs node_modules folder for dependencies

-`npx install playwright` — Installs everything needed to run PlayWright
+`npx playwright install` — Installs everything needed to run PlayWright

 ### Running Frontend
 `npm start` — This starts a local server at port 8000 that compiles your code in real time.